Maradona caught clowing around

 Pompey fans embrace embargo

-After Paul Hart sanctioned some woeful summer signings, Pompey fans are celebrating the thought of not acquiring any more rough-tackling defensive midfielders, lower-division wingers or battering-ram strikers.
+After Pompey’s transfer committee sanctioned some woeful summer signings, supporters took to the streets to celebrate the thought of not acquiring any more rough-tackling defensive midfielders, lower-division wingers or battering-ram strikers.

 - The Dirty Tackle Press is a satirical football parody and contains no true facts whatsoever -